hatertron3000/coupon-manager/README.md

-# NextJS Sample App

-This demo includes all of the files necessary to get started with a basic, hello world app.
-This app was built using NextJS, BigDesign, Typescript, and React.
+# Coupon Manager
+This is a coupon manager app built with the [BigCommerce NextJS Sample App](https://github.com/bigcommerce/sample-app-nodejs).
+This app enables users to view, bulk generate, and bulk export coupon codes for [Coupon Promotions](https://support.bigcommerce.com/s/article/Coupon-Promotions).

+This app is provided as-is with no guarantees.

 ## App Installation